glmck13/MobilePi/server-config/README.md

 ln -s /etc/letsencrypt/archive/[your domain]/privkey1.pem /etc/ipsec.d/private/privkey.pem

 ```
-Following the cerbot instructions, update root's crontab to renew your certificate once (or more) per day.
+4. Following the cerbot instructions, update root's crontab to renew your certificate once (or more) per day.
 The sample crontab.root file in the repository will renew your cert at 5:30AM daily.

-4. In /etc/sysctl.conf uncomment the line "net.ipv4.ip_forward=1".
+5. In /etc/sysctl.conf uncomment the line "net.ipv4.ip_forward=1".
 In addition, update /etc/rc.local
-to configure iptables on reboot:
+to configure iptables on reboot (see sample file in repository).

+6. Follow the instructions on your home router to forward UDP ports 4500 & 500 to your Pi.

+7. Configure /etc/ipsec.conf and /etc/ipsec.secrets (see same files in repository).